“I truly believe that kids who grow up in nature grow up into adults who care about protecting it.”

 Fast forward more than two decades, and Lindsay is living the dream.
 After joining the David Suzuki Foundation in 2006, she quickly became an essential part of the organization.
 Just weeks after accepting an entry-level position at the Vancouver office, she was recruited to accompany David on a cross-country tour promoting his autobiography.
 It was clear the pair was a match made in green heaven.

-Before long, Lindsay slipped into her role as David Suzuki’s Queen of Green, providing tips and advice on how to live in a more sustainable and environmentally friendly manner.
+Before long, she slipped into her role as David Suzuki’s Queen of Green, providing tips and advice on how to live in a more sustainable and environmentally friendly manner.
 She shot how-to videos from her kitchen, demonstrating simple ways to make everything from nontoxic liquid laundry soap to a bee-friendly garden, and explaining how to be a smarter recycler.

-When the Foundation revamped its new website in 2009, Lindsay had the perfect platform to launch her Queen of Green blog, a place from which should could “answer fan questions about everyday green living, and offer up tips and recipes.”
+When the Foundation revamped its new website in 2009, she had the perfect platform to launch her Queen of Green blog, a place from which she could “answer fan questions about everyday green living, and offer up tips and recipes.”
 Not only does her blog provide a forum for the latest green trends and happenings, it’s also an invaluable resource for a range of sustainable living issues, and gives fans a place to pose questions and share what they’re doing to go green.

 Lindsay now works full-time as the Queen of Green, writing her weekly blog on the David Suzuki Foundation website.
 She’s also a syndicated columnist, writing a weekly column every Monday in the Metro News, a free national newspaper.
 I was put in touch with the busy lady when I approached the David Suzuki Foundation about featuring one of their staff on KickassCanadians.ca, and had the privilege of hearing firsthand how she blossomed into her current role.